9001/asm/build-manually.md

 and now,
 * make the apkovl: `tar -czvf the.apkovl.tar.gz --mode=755 etc`
-* copy the apkovl to the root of the flashdrive
+* copy the apkovl and the `sm` folder to the root of the flashdrive
-* copy `asm.sh` into a folder named `sm/` on the flashdrive

 ## optional steps